 About half of the residents are Muslims and half are Christians, though the number of Christians is falling.

 We had talked to people who went on tours to Israel, and they told us how the tour company had to change drivers at the border, and how they had to get special permission.
-So when we decided to go to Israel we wondered if we would be able to get to Bethlehem.
+So when we decided to go to Israel we wondered if we would be able to get to this Biblical town.

 Let me tell you right from the start.... it was easy.